 7) You can cast a much wider net

-Taking geographical proximity out of the equation means you can appeal to a far greater number of stakeholders and stand to funnel much more investment into your organisation.
+Taking geographical proximity out of the equation means you can appeal to a far greater number of stakeholders.
+Consequently, you stand to funnel much more investment into your organisation.
 It’s pretty intuitive maths to think that reaching a wider audience and increasing the number of potential partnerships makes successful alliances and investments more likely.

 But you can also widen your net as you search for employees.
 Conference call interviews are a great way of speaking with candidates from further afield without either of you having to travel.
-You’ll be able to really find the creme de la creme, and employ the person who will be the best fit.
+You’ll be able to really find the creme de la creme.
+Ultimately, telephone interviews can help you employ the best person for the job.

 Even after the interview stage, your successful candidate needn’t be willing to relocate… Bringing us to conference calls’ eighth advantage.